geogaddialex/poolLeague/README.md

 FAQ / Rules list
-Wins to #1 and +1 aren't taking into account the extra wins discounting unplayed losses If only one player has >1 unplayed, don't punish the others for that one game Colours for TNSR, wins to #1, etc (10 diff colours, colour users cell based on which percentile group they're in) All time stats/records pages for league and user
+Wins to #1 and +1 aren't taking into account the extra wins discounting unplayed losses If only one player has >1 unplayed, don't punish the others for that one game Colours for TNSR, wins to #1, etc (10 diff colours, colour users cell based on which % group they're in) All time stats/records pages for league and user
 Max games vs one player - 10 seems reasonable?
 Leave league button (doesn’t remove games, just the user from the league table)